 How much does it cost to charge an electric car?

-On the road charging, such as at motorway service stations, is more expensive than at home, but is still a good deal cheaper than a petrol or diesel car.
+Using public chargers, such as at motorway service stations, is more expensive than at home, but is still a good deal cheaper than filling up a petrol or diesel car.
 In addition, most drivers' journeys are significantly less than the range of electric vehicles, so most EV owners will only need to charge at home.
 Costs to charge at a public destination do vary but you can use our Rapid Charging Comparison Tool to compare costs of 14 of the UK's most popular networks.
 For Destination Charging, such as supermarkets and car parks you can compare the different costs using our Destination Comparison Tool.

 Although there are numerous supermarkets, on-street chargers and operators who still offer free charging, prices are creeping up.
 We recommend to all our customers that installing a dedicated charge point at home is the most convenient and cost-effective way of charging your electric car.